 First up is Grand Teton National Park in Wyoming.
 After three days in Yellowstone, I passed through Grand Teton on my way south to Salt Lake City.
+I spent time hiking at Jenny Lake.
 Fortunately, I didn’t have to pay extra because Grand Teton and Yellowstone admissions are combined – you pay a one-time fee of $25 and that gives you access to both parks for a week.

 I did not enjoy Grand Teton at all, but I have to qualify that statement.
 During my three days in Yellowstone I saw crazy amounts of wildlife, and even saw a bear while hiking, so my expectations were super-high.
 I went on a hike through Grand Teton, didn’t see any wildlife, and left disappointed and bitter.
 Yellowstone spoiled me!
 I was especially interested in seeing moose, since that’s one creature I hadn’t seen in Yellowstone.
 I went to all the typical moose-watching spots in Teton but came up empty.

 I think if I had gone to Grand Teton before Yellowstone instead of after, I would’ve enjoyed it more.
 The one thing Teton had to offer was picturesque scenery, in the form of massive mountains.
 The tallest, called Grand Teton, is 13,700 feet high.